 Who does the work and what guarantees we offer

-Windows are handled by tradespeople experienced in fitting in panel blocks, brick-built period buildings and new developments across Warsaw.
-We work with uPVC and timber units of any size.
-We arrive fully equipped: rotary hammer, laser level, expanding foam, anchors, tapes.
-We guarantee that after installation the window will be airtight, the sashes will operate smoothly and the perimeter joint will be protected from moisture and UV.
-If you find a draught caused by our work, we fix it free of charge.
-Call or message us — we typically reply within an hour.
+Your windows are fitted by tradespeople with hands-on experience in panel blocks, brick-built period buildings, and new developments across Warsaw.
+We work with uPVC and timber units in all sizes.
+We come fully equipped: rotary hammer, laser level, expanding foam, anchors, tapes.
+We guarantee that after fitting, the window will be airtight, the sashes will move smoothly, and the perimeter joint will be protected against moisture and UV.
+If you notice a draught caused by our installation, we will fix it free of charge.
+Call or message us — we usually reply within an hour.